-This massive 200-seat bar-restaurant serves more than 200 beers from 50 countries around the world - including 19 world beers on tap - along with an international food menu.
+This massive 200-seat bar-restaurant serves more than 200 beers from all over the world - including 19 beers on tap - along with an international food menu.
 The atmosphere is reminiscent of a classic Japanese beer hall, except with a better selection of beers.
-Prices can be a bit higher than average, but you will find a number of beers here that aren't served elsewhere in town.
+Prices can be a bit higher than average, but you will find a good number of beers here that aren't served anywhere else in town.

 For example, they offer four German beers on tap and another fourteen by the bottle - probably the best German selection in Yokohama.
 There's also a big range of Belgian beers, including five on tap and dozens by the bottle, and three different Czech beers on tap.